-I made a sweet potato sourdough bread recipe with bacon.
-Actually, I made a recipe for sweet potato bacon maple syrup sourdough bread.
+I made a sweet potato sourdough discard bread with bacon.
+Actually, I made a recipe for sweet potato and bacon and maple syrup sourdough bread.
 I did.
 I blame those amazing sweet potato biscuits from Jubilee from a few days ago.

 During February 2021, I celebrated Black History Month by cooking from Jubilee: Recipes from Two Centuries of African American Cooking by Toni Tipton-Martin.